Runeii/twitter-likes-scraper/README.md

 ## Using

-1. It's recommended to create a new Twitter user as there is a rare edge possibility you're seen as a bot and the account banned.
-V unlikely if you're just scraping your own likes, but probably not worth the risk.
+1. **Optional**: If you are concerned about being flagged as a bot, you can create a new Twitter user and run this from there.
+As this only scrapes a single page, though, this is incredibly unlikely.

 2. From this folder, in your terminal, run: